65202 Organic Chemistry 16cp; 5hpw: 3hpw x 10wks (practical, on campus), 2hpw x 11wks (workshop, on campus)

-Students have the opportunity to perform many of these reactions in the laboratory, and to evaluate the success of their experiments by analysis of their reaction products using gas chromatography and infra-red spectroscopy as well as mp, bp and refractive index measurements critically.
+Students have the opportunity to perform many of these reactions in the laboratory, and to evaluate the success of their experiments by analysis of their reaction products using infra-red spectroscopy as well as melting point, boiling point and refractive index measurements.
 These are skills required for professional chemists.

 Autumn session, City campus

 Detailed subject description.